Professor Jennifer Mary Weller

 Ivana Nakarada-Kordic: Assessing mental models in Multidisciplinary Operating Room Teams: The Momento approach.
-Submitted 2016
+Awarded 2017

 Ali Almansour: The effect of Joint Commission International (JCI) Accreditation on Healthcare Service Quality: Empirical Evidence from Saudi Arabia Hospitals.
-Submitting 2017
+Submitted 2017

 Mpatisi Moyo: Does applying values add value?
 Evaluation of an educational innovation.
-Submitted 2016
+Awarded 2017

 Current Masters Students